Current vacancies

 Jobs

 UNDP hires personnel through international or local recruitment.
-It applies several types of contracts depending on a number of criteria, such as legal basis and duration of services.
+We apply various types of contracts depending on the legal basis and duration of services.
+We achieve our vision by working with highly skilled professionals passionate about sustainable development and eager to contribute strategic approaches, expertise, and ideas across diverse cultures and societies.
 The standard types of contracts are:

 Fixed Term Appointments (FTA)